WeblateOrg/weblate/docs/admin/config.rst

 ------------------------------

 List of exceptions for :setting:`LOGIN_REQUIRED_URLS`.
-If not specified, users are allowed to access the login page.
+If not specified, users are allowed to access the sign in page.

 Some of exceptions you might want to include:

 .. code-block:: python

     LOGIN_REQUIRED_URLS_EXCEPTIONS = (
-        r"/accounts/(.*)$",  # Required for login
+        r"/accounts/(.*)$",  # Required for sign in
         r"/static/(.*)$",  # Required for development mode
         r"/widgets/(.*)$",  # Allowing public access to widgets r"/data/(.*)$",  # Allowing public access to data exports